 - a.
 You have the freedom to choose and price any number of items when responding to a sub-quote request.
-Quantities can be modified, and per-item comments are also available. - View requests for sub-quotes for work that primes have posted for projects they are bidding, add your pricing, terms, and conditions, and submit completed sub-quotes to the requesting primes - c.
-Add attachments to a sub-quote a.
-Create unsolicited sub-quotes with ease using the intuitive sub-quote creator.
-In eight short steps, you can rapidly create a custom sub-quote directed at any number of specific vendors of your choosing.
-Steps include: provide contact information and sub-quote expiration date, select letting and proposal, add work types and items, specify terms and conditions, upload attachments, and select vendors.
+Quantities can be modified, and per-item comments are also available. - b.
+View requests for sub-quotes for work that primes have posted for projects they are bidding, add your pricing, terms, and conditions, and submit completed sub-quotes to the requesting primes. - c.
+Add attachments to a sub-quote.